-For instance, if you live at 2,000 feet above sea level, your approximate conversion would be four degrees less than the stated candy temperature.
+For instance, if you live at 2,000 feet above sea level, your approximate conversion would be 4 degrees less than the stated candy temperature.
 If you were making a recipe that called for the candy to be brought to 240 F, you would only cook it to 236 F.

-Another example: If you live at 6,500 feet above sea level, your conversion factor would be 13 degrees less (2 x 6 [thousand feet] + 1 degree for that extra 500 feet).
+Another example: If you live at 6,500 feet above sea level, your conversion factor is 13 degrees (2 x 6 [thousand feet] + 1 degree for that extra 500 feet).
 If your recipe called for 280 F, you would only cook your candy to 267 F.

 As you can see, the higher the altitude, the more important it is to do this conversion.
 Even a few degrees can make a tremendous difference in the successful outcome of the candy.
 Also, remember that this is just an approximation.
 For a more accurate conversion formula, you should do the boiling water test on a regular basis.